SRombauts/UEPlasticPlugin/README.md

 		and to share the plugin with other team members by adding it to source control.
         Some users reported they also had to remove the integrated plugin from "Engine\Plugins\Developer\PlasticSourceControl" to avoid a collision.
         This is only needed for some specific use case I have not yet identified (eg. on CI/CD, or on Unix OSes).
-     2. Unzip the content of the ZIP in the Engine\ directory of UE4.x directly for all your projects (for instance "C:\Program Files\Epic Games\5.1\Engine\") This creates a "UEPlasticPlugin" folder into the "Plugins\" subdirectory.
+     2. Unzip the content of the ZIP in the Engine\ directory of UEX.Y directly for all your projects (for instance "C:\Program Files\Epic Games\5.1\Engine\") This creates a "UEPlasticPlugin" folder into the "Plugins\" subdirectory.
         Then remove the integrated plugin from "Engine\Plugins\Developer\PlasticSourceControl" to avoid the collision.